PG Online Open Day sessions

 Which programme is right for me?

-If you are not sure which of our masters programmes would be best for you, or if you have any queries about whether you would meet the criteria for our programmes, please contact Linguistics PG Admissions, outlining your prior background in Linguistics, and a member of staff will advise you further.
+If you are not sure which of our masters programmes would be best for you, or if you have any queries about whether you would meet the criteria for our programmes, please contact Linguistics PG Enquiries, outlining your prior background in Linguistics, and a member of staff will advise you further.

 Fees and funding